55abhilash/covid19_tracker/README.md

 ### TODO

 * Add a 'loading' GIF till the circles are displayed, because sometimes the API becomes slow and takes around 1min to fetch all countries' data.
 * The API returns incorrect data for some countries like USA, UK.
-Notified the developers.
+Notified the developers: https://github.com/NovelCOVID/API/pull/117.
 * A certain API endpoint includes data province wise (state/region).
 It can be included on the map.
 * API is available for historical data which is updated everyday to include data till the day before.
 This can be included with user inputting the date.